 There could be dozens of ways to give your students a hands-on experience going green.

 Green schools may do everything from recycling to power generation, gardening, encouraging students to become environmental advocates, and promoting a greener culture across all domains.
-It’s not about “going green” but rather about teaching students how to live in this new environment.
+It’s not about “going green” but teaching students how to live in this new environment.

 For starters, you can set up different bins for materials like glass, plastic, wood, etc. That would set the ground to help the students learn the difference between recyclable and non-recyclable materials.